Raza027/TeamSIM4/README.md

 We plan on reducing the weight of the product and making it more versatile, compact, portable and cheap so that even lower middle class people can afford it.

-Components Used:_
+Components Used:-

-ADXL335 Accelerometer
+ADXL335 Accelerometer,
-Arduino nano with USB Cable
+Arduino nano with USB Cable,
-GPS NEO
+GPS NEO,
-SIM800L
+SIM800L,
-Buzzer
+Buzzer,
-Led, Resistors
+Led, Resistors,
-Jumper wires, header pins
+Jumper wires, header pins,
-Kill Switch
+Kill Switch &
-3.7 V Cell
+3.7 V Cell.